mocha-opts/awesome-stars-coconut/README.md

 *   [ant-design/ant-design](https://github.com/ant-design/ant-design) - An enterprise-class UI design language and React UI library

-*   [askorama/orama](https://github.com/askorama/orama) - 🌌  Fast, dependency-free, full-text and vector search engine with typo tolerance, filters, facets, stemming, and more.
-Works with any JavaScript runtime, browser, server, service!
+*   [askorama/orama](https://github.com/askorama/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

 *   [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups